neocoder/neoplan/README.md

 ## Job Queue Events

-An instance of an agenda will emit the following events:
+An instance of an neoplan will emit the following events:

 - `start` - called just before a job starts
 - `start:job name` - called just before the specified job starts